Azure/mobile-services-dynamics-connector/MobileAppsCrm-preview/readme.md

 # Azure Mobile Apps Dynamics CRM Domain Manager and sample

 This folder contains a DomainManager extension to Azure Mobile Apps for connecting to Dynamics CRM Online.
-There is also a sample Azure Mobile App backend project, **ActivityLoggerBackend**.
-This project that sets up the 'tables' endpoints for several built-in CRM entities, such as Activities, Contacts, and Tasks and enables offline sync with the Azure Mobile client SDKs.
+There is also a sample Azure Mobile App backend project, **ActivityLoggerBackend-preview**.
+This project sets up the 'tables' endpoints for several built-in CRM entities, such as Activities, Contacts, and Tasks and enables offline sync with the Azure Mobile client SDKs.

 ## Prerequisites